Jimk72/Icarus_Mods/README.md

 # Icarus_Mods
 Mods for Icarus Game

+3/30/24

+Updated Custom Puck Lights to fix the crash caused my games default lights being used.

 2/24/24

 Updated Custom Puck Lights mod to include new switches.
 Hold R when deploying switches to select individual switch for spacific lights.
 Also now has an Auto switch that will turn on all lights at night and off in the morning.